JasonHiebel/conicio/README.md

-Conicio : A Raytracer Writen in Java
+Conicio : A ray tracer and photon mapper focusing on clarity and realism.